-La Casa Bolívar is open to all upperclass undergraduates and applications are available in early spring.
+La Casa Bolívar is open to all upperclass undergraduates and applications are available in early fall.
 For additional information about Casa Bolívar, please click here.
-The Director for 2013-2014 is Jennifer Barlow.
+The Casa Bolívar Director for 2016-2017 is Elena Neacsu.

 The process entails completing a written application and attending a group interview hosted by current house residents.
-Application forms are available in the Spanish Department office in Wilson 115, or online at http://spanitalport.virginia.edu/forms or http://spanitalport.virginia.edu/spanish-program.
+Application forms are available on the UVa housing website: http://www.virginia.edu/housing/ (click "Returning undergraduates").

 The Italian section in the new, state of the art Shea House provides a small, strictly selected number of students of Italian at UVa the unique opportunity to live for an academic year in an environment of total language and culture immersion.
 The Language House, together with the UVa Italian Department is the epicenter of Italian culture on campus.
 For additional information about Shea House, please click here.